PyMarc2/virus-propagation-simulator/README.md

 ## - Person class

-encapsulate all the following parameters:
+A `Person`encapsulate all the following parameters:

     'knownEncounteredPerDay':
     'unwantedEncounteredPerDay':
     'probabilityOfInfection'